Mike-Kirkpatrick/fantasy-football-analyses/archive/2018/README.md

-# Fantasy Football Analyses 2011-2019
+# Fantasy Football Analyses 2011-2018

 ### Brief Introduction
 We've been playing fantasy football together for a while so it's time to examine our data longitudinally.
+I used python to web-scrape all of the data from our league's history.
+If you'd like to recreate these analyses for another NFL Fantasy Football league, you could recycle my code easily.
 Now, I know that words are hard, so I've used as few as possible.
 Charts, charts and more charts.

-**Differences From Last Report:** I only included people that are currently active in the league.
-See the archived original report for statistics for innactive people.

-I used python to web-scrape all of the data from our league's history.
-If you'd like to recreate these analyses for another NFL Fantasy Football league, you could recycle my code easily.
+I consider this report as the first of many.
+I have a bunch of ideas to dig into our gameplay (or lack thereof) that I didn't have time to include this time around.
+If you have any ideas, let me know!

 ## Coaches